Noga Erez on Making Pop Music in Locked Down Israel

 Related | Demi Lovato Phones Home

-Made with her creative and life partner Ori Rousso, KIDS (due March 26) is the culmination of political turmoil, pandemic isolation, loss, family ties and ambition.
+Made with her creative and life partner Ori Rousso, KIDS (out today) is the culmination of political turmoil, pandemic isolation, loss, family ties and ambition.
 While all of these themes are woven throughout the album, one central motif surfaces throughout: "This is really all about one generation passing something on to the next generation and how much responsibility it gives us as human beings."

-With KIDS, Erez isn't afraid push genre boundaries, oscillating from a pulsating, gloomy kiss-off to an emotionally abusive ex ("You So Done") to bass-heavy political anthems ("Fire Kites" and "KIDS") and bombastic R&B tracks about mortality ("End of the World").
+With KIDS, Erez isn't afraid to push genre boundaries, oscillating from a pulsating, gloomy kiss-off to an emotionally abusive ex ("You So Done") to bass-heavy political anthems ("Fire Kites" and "KIDS") and bombastic R&B tracks about mortality ("End of the Road").

 Ahead of the release of Erez's second LP, she spoke to PAPER about political strife, how grief impacted KIDS and how she makes her hybrid creative-romantic partnership work.